 Braciole is an Italian dish consisting of slices of meat that are pan-fried or grilled.
 In Italy it is known as involtini.
 Delicious over sugo for Italian Sunday dinner!

 2 lb flank steak (usually labeled braciole meat)

 4 tbsp of olive oil

 Salt, to taste

-Lay out the braciole on wax or parchment paper.
-Pound with a meat mallet.
+Lay out the braciole on wax or parchment paper and pound with a meat mallet.

-Season both sides generously with sea salt and pepper.
+Season both sides of the meat generously with sea salt and pepper.
 Sprinkle with olive oil.

 Spread garlic on top of the braciole evenly across the entire piece.
 Scatter grated cheese on top of garlic.